mylifeassylvine/idpa2-assignments/README.md

 DigitalOcean has a [good guide](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github), which also digs a little deeper into keeping your fork up-to-date with this repo.

+Check out [this link](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) from the official GitHub documentation about syncing your fork with the upstream (this) repository.

 ## Assignments / doc folder

 The ```doc``` folder will contain markdown files for every assignment.